 Newborns can have specially formulated cow’s milk-based formula, but they should not be given regular cow’s milk.
 Regular whole milk is too high in protein which makes it unsuitable for a newborn’s digestive system to handle.

-What Baby Formula Has Cow’s Milk?
+What Formula Has Cow’s Milk?

 - Adjusted levels of fat and carbohydrates to provide complete nutrition